acne

 What causes acne?

-Acne occurs when the pores of the skin become clogged with oil, dead skin cells or bacteria.
-The bacteria propionibacterium acnes in particular causes the symptoms of acne.
-Every pore of your skin is the opening to a follicle.
-The follicle consists of a hair and a sebaceous gland (oil).
-The oil gland releases sebum (oil), which flows through the hair, out of the pore, and onto your skin.
+Acne occurs when the pores of the skin become clogged with oil, dead skin cells, or bacteria.
+The bacteria Propionibacterium acnes in particular causes the symptoms of acne.
+Each pore of your skin is the opening to a follicle.
+The follicle consists of a hair and a sebaceous (oil) gland.
+The sebaceous gland releases sebum (oil), which flows through the hair, out of the pore, and onto your skin.
 The sebum keeps your skin smooth and soft.
-One or more problems with this lubrication process can cause acne.
-It can occur when:
+One or more problems with this lubrication process can cause acne.It can occur when:

 • too much oil is produced by your follicles (excessive sebum production)

-These problems contribute to the development of pimples.A pimple appears when bacteria (propionibacterium acnes) grow in a clogged pore and the oil cannot escape
+These problems contribute to the development of pimples.
+A pimple appears when bacteria (propionibacterium acnes) grows in a clogged pore and the oil cannot escape.

 What are the risk factors for developing acne?